tqhuy2018/Casper-ObjectiveC-sdk/README.md

  https://docs.rs/casper-types/1.4.6/casper_types/enum.CLType.html

- The CLType when put into usage is part of a CLValue object.
+ In ObjectiveC, the CLType when put into usage is part of a CLValue object.

- To more detail, a CLValue can be like this:
+ To more detail, a CLValue holds the information like this:

  ```ObjectiveC
  {